 At their discretion, the Chair of the C-RSG shall accept that, in exceptional circumstances, a member is replaced at an individual meeting by a named proxy.

-Annually (year n), in preparation for the autumn meeting of the C-RRB, the LHC Experiments submit justified preliminary requests for resources for the year (n+2).
+Annually (year n), in preparation for the autumn meeting of the C-RRB, the LHC Experiments submit justified requests for resources for the year (n+1) and preliminary requests for resources for the year (n+2).
 The C-RRB passes this information to the C-RSG for scrutiny.
 Only in exceptional cases will changes to the requests for year (n+1) will be considered.

 Annually (year n) at the autumn meeting of the C-RRB: